gyanl/garden/_notes/Public/CEED Exam & IDC Interview.md

 You can find a list of all faculty in IDC and links to their personal pages [here](http://www.idc.iitb.ac.in/people/faculty).
 The IDC website might give you outdated or partial information about their work, so you can also search for their work on [Google Scholar](https://scholar.google.com/) or other sources.

-The current faculty in the interaction design department are:
+The current faculty in the interaction design department (as of 2020) are:

 -   Anirudha Joshi
 -   Girish Dalvi